-Employees shall be compensated for overtime in accordance with their Group designation:
+Employees shall be compensated for overtime or additional hours worked in accordance with their Group designation.
+Employees in this unit are designated as Group 4 employees.

-- (a) Group 1 employees are those employed in classifications eligible for exemption from the overtime provisions of the Fair Labor Standards Act (FLSA) and designated by the Board of Supervisors to be salaried and, therefore, exempt from the overtime provisions of the FLSA.
-These employees may be required to periodically or routinely work long or irregular hours to fulfill the responsibilities of their positions.
-These employees are not eligible to receive overtime compensation or compensatory time off.
-However, in recognition of the sometimes long an irregular hours which these employees are required to work to accomplish program objectives, the county will provide paid administrative leave as follows: - 1) Each fiscal year, the department head shall grant ten days of administrative leave to eligible salaried employees. - 2) The benefits provided by this program are not related to hours worked nor subject to accrual, and under normal circumstances may not be carried over beyond the end of the fiscal year. - (b) Group 2 employees shall be compensated for overtime by either cash payment at the rate of one and one-half (1-1/2) times the employee's hourly salary (including applicable supplements) or by the accrual of compensatory time at the rate of one and one-half (1-1/2) times the overtime hours worked.
-The decision to compensate in cash or compensatory time off shall be made at the discretion of the department head or appropriate designee for all county departments.
-The maximum compensatory time accumulation shall be eighty (80) hours and any additional overtime worked shall be compensated by cash payment at the rate of one and onehalf (1-1/2) times the employee's hourly salary (including applicable supplements).
+Group 4 employees are those working in positions which have been found to be non-exempt from the overtime provisions of the Fair Labor Standards Act (FLSA).
+Group 4 employees shall be compensated for overtime worked by either cash payment at the rate of one and one-half (1-1/2) times the employee's hourly salary (including applicable supplements) or by the accrual of compensatory time at the rate of one and one-half (1-1/2) times the overtime hours worked.
+The decision to compensate in cash or compensatory time off shall be made at the discretion of the Department Head or appropriate designee for all county departments.
+The maximum compensatory time accumulation shall be eighty (80) hours and any additional overtime worked shall be compensated by cash payment at the rate of one and one-half (1-1/2) times the employee's hourly salary (including applicable supplements).